baro77/baro77.github.io/_pages/2022-12-16-iics-slides.md

 <br>
 ###Disclaimer
-Of course all the copyrights belong to Prof. Roughgarden, I have just done some copy&paste from his videos' frames and the PDF creation: I'm ready to put the contents offline if he dislikes this initiative (this post is going to have a companion/advertising Tweet tagging him).
+Of course all the copyrights belong to Prof. Roughgarden, I have just done some copy&paste from his videos' frames to the PDFs and the featured image: I'm ready to put these contents offline if he dislikes my initiative (this post is going to have a companion/advertising tweet tagging him).